dss99911/kotlin-simple-architecture/README.md

 - run ios : open xcode with path `sample/sample-native` (I tried `sh sh/installIos.sh`, it was working. but now not working. need to fix)

-# Test on local easily
+# Test on local
 - sometimes we need mock server or fake api for client testing
 - but it's not required anymore.
 - when develop new api
 - just add fake code on the backend controller. and make test code of the controller
 - then run the server in local
 - implement test code in client.
 - run the test code with local ip address
     - for runing real code with local ip address
     - you don't need to configure local ip address to connect local server
     - just use `SimpleConfig.PROPERTY_NAME_BUILD_TIME_LOCAL_IP_ADDRESS` it's automatically generateed.
     - but the device and server should be in same network like same wifi
 - after server's fake code is changed to real code, run the test code again.
 - when we test, client code integrity depends on server code
 - if server code has no bug, we don't need to do unit test and just use server api
 - but sometimes, it's difficult to make situatiom to test some case.
 - in that case, make api which configure server data on dev environment.
 - code integrity dependencies like below
     - screen -> viewModel -> repository -> api -> backend controller -> backend service
     - if A depends on B, if B code has no bug. we can use B as mock data.
     - so, this approach doesn't need any mock data. but use real code
     - if the code is not yet implemented, add fake code on that module.
     - you can check the concept [here](https://medium.com/@dss99911/simple-android-architecture-testing-efficiently-with-android-x-c1b9c6c81a20), it's for android testing. but concept is same

 # Planning & Contributions